Pondidum/presentations/es-serverless-slack/slides.md

 # Scalability?
 Note:
-* to a a point, there are issues however
+* to a point, there are issues however
 * s3 updates are potentially lossy
 * also entries could appear out of order
   * especially if you are getting multiple messages a second